-201 (In-Country Special Humanitarian Program),
+201 (In-Country Special Humanitarian Program), 202 (Global Special Humanitarian Program),

-202 (Global Special Humanitarian Program), 203 (Emergency Rescue) and 204 (Woman at Risk).
+203 (Emergency Rescue) and 204 (Woman at Risk).

-2. The country of birth of principal visa applicants is applied to secondary visa applicants.
+2. Statistics up to 2018-19 are based on country of birth.
+From 2019-20 they are based on citizenship.
+The country of birth or citizenship of the principal visa applicants is applied to secondary visa applicants.